VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases a kinetic CSS loader.
+This project showcases the creation of a content placeholder.